sonic-net/SONiC/thermal-control-design.md

 }
 ```

-The decorate "thermal_json_object" will register this new thermal action type to a type dictionary with name "my.action.name" so that this class can be de-serialized from json configuration.
+The decorator "thermal_json_object" will register this new thermal action type to a type dictionary with name "my.action.name" so that this class can be de-serialized from json configuration.

 #### 3.3.3 Thermal information implementation

 To implement a concrete thermal information class, vendor need inherit from ThermalPolicyInfoBase and implement the "collect" and "load_from_json" interfaces.
 For example:

 ```python
 @thermal_json_object('my.info.name')